menandmice/micetro_docs/guides/implementation/architecture.rst

 Management Console
 ^^^^^^^^^^^^^^^^^^

-Micetro's Management Console is a Windows-only rich client that can be installed on as many client computers as required, and is typically installed on each administrator's workstation.
+Micetro's Management Console is a Windows-only rich client that can be installed on as many client computers as required and is typically installed on each administrator's workstation.

 .. image:: ../../images/console-Micetro.png
   :width: 80%